Last update this page: 9 January 2026

 A lot of people choose the name 'van Beek' as their surname in the Napoleonic time, without being related to each other.
 But some persons belonging to the family made a choice for a different name.
 The new data I got gives some of those family members with names as Verbeek, Rutgers and Nijhof.
 These names I got from Els Harwijne - van Beek.
 With help from Bertus van der Pol, Arend de Haan, Ineke van Coolwijk and Theo de Waard she started her own family research.
 And with a little bit of luck she came in contact with me so I could help with my part of the family.

-But, at the start of 2018 she has send me a lot of material.
+At the start of 2018 Els has send me a lot of material.

-A part of her work is now available in the genealogy van Beek, remember the message at the top of this page.
+A part of her work is now available in the Decendants van Beek.

 You can mail to